matplotlib/matplotlib/doc/users/dflt_style_changes.rst

    demo(ax4.barh, {'align': 'edge'})

-To restore the previous default explicitly pass the kwarg ``align='edge'`` to the method call.
+To restore the previous behavior explicitly pass the keyword argument ``align='edge'`` to the method call.